oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

 ## Task 3: Enable the Duality Views for REST APIs

 1. Enable each of the duality views for REST APIs.

-    **NOTE:** Make sure to press 'enter' after copy and pasting the code block so that the code runs.

     ```sql
     SQL> <copy>